-If you are cooking rice at least twice a week, you can expect a quick return on your investment, as it provides you with one of the best tasting rice that you can get.
+If you are cooking rice at least twice a week, you can expect a quick return on your investment, as it provides you with one of the best-tasting rice that you can get.

 The reason for it is that the rice cooker is smart.
 I was impressed too.
-These days you can have not only a smart-phone but also a smart-rice cooker.
+These days you can have not only a smartphone but also a smart-rice cooker.
 Cool right?

-It is smart because it self manages the temperature, moisture, amount of steam, and time if necessary.
+It is smart because it self-manages the temperature, moisture, amount of steam, and time if necessary.
 At the same time, it allows for quite a significant margin of failure.
 So if you are not super exact with your measurements, it auto-adjusts everything, so the rice comes out perfect every time.

 If you are thinking about seriously stepping up your rice cooking game, you should consider buying this as it can only improve your dishes.

-For me, the Zojirushi NS-ZCC18 10-Cup Neuro Fuzzy Rice Cooker is a beast that brings great tasting rice to every kitchen.
+For me, the Zojirushi NS-ZCC18 10-Cup Neuro Fuzzy Rice Cooker is a beast that brings great-tasting rice to every kitchen.
 I am not afraid to give it 8 out of 10 stars.

 But is there something even better than this?
 Something that can take your skill to the next level of cooking?
 Something that can almost cook the rice by itself?

-I got the Zojirushi, an elegant looking rice cooker (quick video below) from my wife on my last birthday.
+I got the Zojirushi, an elegant-looking rice cooker (quick video below) from my wife on my last birthday.
 And I have to tell you that the previous couple of months I have been in chefs heaven.

-Apart from all the other functions the other Zojirushi has, it has the induction heating system, which allows the rice cooker to quickly adjust any settings that are needed to deliver the perfect rice to you.
+Apart from all the other functions the other Zojirushi has, it has an induction heating system, which allows the rice cooker to quickly adjust any settings that are needed to deliver the perfect rice to you.